sebastiansalas94/sebastiansalas94.github.io/_posts/portfolio/2024-10-27-Company-Of-Heroes.md

     </div>
 </div>

-Since this a Single-Player game, we implemented a Deck System for the player to encounter enemies randomly and have clear objectives by simulating the artificial intelligence of an enemy.
+Since this a Single-Player game, we implemented a Deck System for the player to encounter enemies randomly and have clear objectives by simulating the artificial intelligence of an enemy while also giving incentives for the player to explore the Point of Interests to get different rewards.

 <div class="row">
     <div class="column">